 My father did not take care of me while growing up.
 Finally seeing him after more than ten years for the first time as an adult trying to implement a healthy daughter-father relationship something I dreamed of, reinforced the deep feeling of abandonment I thought it would silence.
-It had broken me in an incomparable way.
-I have then decided to distance myself from him, from the situation.
+Then, I have decided to distance myself from him, from the situation.
 When I have decided to put self-care at the centre of my philosophy I healed.
 This situation will always affect me but I am not hurt by it anymore.

-Being a fatherless daughter is too often seen as normal or frequent.
+Being a fatherless daughter is too often rationalised.
 It is not enough considered as a social issue.
-However, it really needs to be dealt with as such.
 The lack of acknowledgement is an obstacle regarding the healing process of those daughters.
 There need to be more mechanisms, social projects, digital resources, mentoring projects regarding this issue.
-To this day those are unattainable to me and many more fatherless daughters.
+To this day those are unattainable to many fatherless daughters.

 Being fatherless makes you more vulnerable to depression and anxiety.
 Fatherlessness can impact daughters differently depending on its nature, on the daughter social environment and the daughter personality.
 However, it often results in self-blame in cases of voluntary absence and low self-esteem in many instances.

-- Forgiveness is everything, forgiveness is so powerful, it helps you to reconcile yourself with your history and restore yourself on a higher mental level.
+- Forgiveness is powerful, it helps you reconcile yourself with your history and restore yourself on a higher mental level.
 It is essential to let go of negative emotions.
-Forgive him as well, I mean forgiveness is all about you.
+Forgive him and hope him well too, I mean forgiveness is all about you.
 It does not mean that you forget where you came from.
-It just means that you are willing to take the next step to feel well.
+It means that you are willing to take the step necessary to feel well.
 You are willing to release pain, anger and negativity which in turn can only leave more room for love, happiness and joy.
-In this process, it is important to hope him well too.

-Write about your story: Put your story on paper you need to accept your story to put think things through without holding yourself.
-Meditate about the way you can shift from you mentality and break free from the situation
+- Write about your story: Put your story on paper, without holding yourself.
+Meditate on the way you can shift from your mentality and break free from the situation.